gpeto91/radio/README.md

 ## KNOWN BUGS

- * Some titles from youtube's video may have some symbol that breaks the conversion and the ```POST /insert``` will returns a 500 error at the moment.
+ * Some titles from youtube's video may have some symbols that breaks the conversion and the ```POST /insert``` will returns a 500 error at the moment.